Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 President of the Bundestag, Federal President, Federal Chancellor, Members of Parliament, distinguished guests!

-At the outset, I would like to express my sincere gratitude for the opportunity to address you here today.
+At the outset, I would like to express my sincere gratitude for this opportunity to address you here today.
 I stand before you as a person who experienced one of the cruelest sides of human history.

 At home, we only spoke Yiddish.
 I still speak this language very well.
 At school, we only spoke Ukrainian.